JirkaDellOro/MingiDB/README.md

 # MingiDB
 An extremely minimal implementation of some database functionality for educational purposes.
 Mimics some commands used with MongoDB, but uses single json-files as collections.

-Not to be used for anything else than education...!
+**Not to be used for anything else but education...!**

 # Installation
 Simply copy the script file 'index.php' into a folder for your database on your server running php.
 Make sure it has the rights to create, delete and change files on your server.